 A few of the statutory exemptions in Section 4975(d) that are applicable to Solo 401k plans include:

-Any contract with a disqualified person for office space, legal, accounting or other services necessary to operate the Solo 401k Plan provided that reasonable compensation is made.
-Note – this exemption is not applicable to a Solo 401k Plan fiduciary (the trustee of Solo 401k Plan) as stated in Treasury Regulation Section 54.4975-6(a)(5).
+- Any contract with a disqualified person for office space, legal, accounting or other services necessary to operate the Solo 401k plan provided that reasonable compensation is made.
+Note – this exemption is not applicable to a Solo 401k plan fiduciary (the trustee of a Solo 401k plan) as stated in Treasury Regulation Section 54.4975-6(a)(5).

 Plan Asset Rules